nick-adams/nick-adams.com/_posts/2018-12-11-launching-my-new-portfolio.md

 I learned to love the design and launch the damn thing.
 And I think I'm actually proud of it too.

-But next time will be different.
+Next time will be different.

-These are my lessons learned and what I will do differently from here on out.
-Don't let me forget them.
+### Lessons

-**Lessons:**
+These are my lessons learned and what I will do differently from here on out. _Don't let me forget them._

 - Writing content is really hard, I started by writing full case studies, big mistake.
 I should have focused on the work samples first.
 - Retroactively explaining design process and decision making is terrible.
 It feels wrong and probably ends up inaccurate.
 I need to document work as I work on it.